SPINLab/westerbork-viewer/README.md

 docker-compose up -d
 ```

 Wait until building is complete.
-When it is done the app is served on port 8000.
+When it is done the app is served on port 8000 (can be configured in the `docker-compose.yml` file).
 Use a webserver like nginx or apache to serve this port to the web.

 ## Deploy manually